 Toddlers are notoriously challenging to shop for.
-They seem to enjoy something for about a day and then that toy proceeds to collect dust in a corner as they move on to the next exciting thing.
-This gift guide for one-, two-, and three-year-olds, however, focuses on items that they’ll love for years to come.
+They seem to enjoy something for about a day, and then that toy proceeds to collect dust in a corner as they move on to the next exciting thing.
+Though this toddler gift guide has one-, two-, and three-year-olds in mind, it focuses on items that they’ll love for years to come.
 We poured over the best gifts that inspire creativity — and don’t drive the parents crazy at the same time with a lot of annoying bells and whistles.
 The age-appropriate ideas will keep any toddler occupied for hours of exploration, imagination, and play.

 Need a few toys that don’t automatically start playing music in the middle of the night?
 Designed by child development experts, this beautifully curated subscription box comes with Montessori-inspired toys that encourage your toddler’s imagination.
 Each box is filled to the brim with sustainably sourced wood and cotton toys that encourage children to follow their natural interests for their age range and build independence.
 They have kits starting from the newborn stages, but once you hit the toddler years, you get a new play kit about every two or three months that’ll keep them entertained every day until you get the next box.
 Until recently, Lovevery sent boxes only until your littles were 36 months old, but now you can get kits from newborn to four years old.

 This might not immediately be what your toddler thinks of when you say “toy,” but you’ll be amazed at how fascinated they’ll be by these singing bowls.
 Also known as meditation bowls, vibration bowls, or Himalayan bowls, these Ohmies are designed by artisans in Nepal — and now come in kid-friendly sizes.